alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 >
 > Unless otherwise stated, leave all options at their default setting.
 Be careful to enter dimensions and metrics into the Settings column in the order in which they're specified.

-Through combinations of explorations, we're able to piece together a good understanding of where users are coming from, how they move through a site or service, and where they click to next.
-We can also examine the usability of a multi-step journey by identifying common drop-off points or backwards steps, end-to-end completion times, and how many sessions are needed on average to reach completion.
+Through combinations of explorations, you can piece together a good understanding of where users are coming from, how they move through a site or service, and where they click to next.
+You can also examine the usability of a multi-step journey by identifying common drop-off points or backwards steps, end-to-end completion times, and how many sessions are needed on average to reach completion.

 ### Where are users coming from?